RichDeto/geouy/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version:

+* Add to testthat files 'skip_on...()' functions for a faster evaluation.

+## Resubmission
+This is a resubmission.
+In this version:

 * Remove directed quotation marks in the DESCRIPTION file, except in the Description line for previus recomendations.
 * Add \value to .Rd files